Click on the question to jump to the answer below.

 10. Do I qualify as a nonresident or resident alien for federal tax purposes?

-All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS regardless of whether payment was received or not.
-This also includes dependents in F-2 and J-2 status regardless of age.
-This form can be completed by participating in one of the "nonresident Taxes for F and J Visa Holders with No Income" workshops and webinars.
-For dates and times, see Tax Workshops Schedule.
+All nonresident aliens for tax purposes, in F or J status, are required to complete Form 8843 with the IRS regardless of whether they received income.
+This also includes dependents in F-2 and J-2 status, regardless of age.
+For instructions on how to complete this form, follow the presentation here.

 13. Does my F-2 or J-2 dependent need to file a tax form?